Andre601/Andre601/README.md

 ### 📜 Recent Activity
 This is a list of my 10 most recent activities on GitHub.
-The list is updates twice a day and includes commenting on Discussions, issues and Pull requests, opening and closing issues and opening, closing and merging Pull requests.
+The list is updates twice a day and includes opening and closing issues and opening, closing and merging Pull requests.

 <!--RECENT_ACTIVITY:last_update-->
 Last update: `14.06.2021 00:01:04 GMT+0200`